sashasashas11/expertise-nodejs/README.md

 use expertise_dev
 ```

-12.Run scripts for write in DB.
+12.Run scripts for filling DB.

 ```
 cd expertise-nodejs